 Some disputes involve issues and considerations on which advice is required from lawyers in more than one or two specialist fields.
 In such cases, I can access the knowledge and experience of other Keystone lawyers, for example in the areas of tax, property or employment law, to name but a few.
 I regularly work in teams with colleagues in this way, as required.

 Should your case require the services of a barrister (a specialist advocate) I have close working relationships with many of the UK’s leading barristers operating in this specialist area.

 Even if a matter does not proceed to litigation or arbitration, it is always as well to conduct even the very early correspondence on the assumption that one day a judge or arbitrator may read what passes between the parties.
-The law reports are littered with examples of ill-judged early correspondence having an adverse effect on the ultimate outcome of the case.
+The law reports are littered with examples of ill-considered early correspondence having an adverse effect on the ultimate outcome of the case.

 Maintaining the discipline of careful consideration of what is written throughout a correspondence has a secondary benefit.
 Opponents will see or be advised that you are laying the ground for litigation, with a view to maximising your chances of success on the various issues, and of obtaining a costs order against your opponent.
 Often such a realisation can influence an opponent’s decision at any given stage as to whether to settle the case rather than fight on.

 During the course of my dispute work I have considered hundreds of agreements, and have advised on their strengths and weaknesses (either how to enforce them or what the loopholes or weaknesses may be).
 This experience stands me in good stead when I am drafting or updating agreements.